St Gregory's Church, Cheltenham: Construction

 In the spring of 1854, the monks from Douai Abbey were still serving the church when building work started on the church.
 The church was designed by Charles Hansom, brother of Joseph Hansom and father of Edward Joseph Hansom.
 He also designed Plymouth Cathedral and St Osburg's Church in Coventry.
 He designed it to be a Gothic Revival church.

 In May 1857, the chancel was completed and the church was opened.
 That year, work on the tower and spire had started, but was of course not complete.
 In 1876, the tower and spire were completed.
 The next year, on 6 November 1877, the church was consecrated.

-Inside of the church, the stained glass windows was designed by Hardman & Co.
-The altar and reredos were made by Farmer & Brindley.
-The majority of the carving was done by Messrs R. L. Boulton & Sons of Cheltenham; a firm who also worked on Cheltenham Town Hall, St John's Church in Poulton-le-Fylde, St Mary's Church and St Alban's Church in Warrington and St Cuthbert's in Earls Court.
+The stained glass windows were designed by Hardman & Co.
+Inside the church, the altar and reredos were made by Farmer & Brindley.
+The majority of the carving was done by Messrs R. L. Boulton & Sons of Cheltenham; a firm which also worked on Cheltenham Town Hall, St John's Church in Poulton-le-Fylde, St Mary's Church and St Alban's Church in Warrington and St Cuthbert's in Earls Court.

 Parish

 The church is in the parish of St Gregory the Great with St Thomas More.
 It serves the St Thomas More Catholic Centre on Princess Elizabeth Way in Cheltenham.
 On 30 November 2011, St Thomas More Church was demolished and the church hall was developed to accommodate a sacristy, a chapel and use by community groups.

-The church has four Sunday Masses: 8:00 am, 9:30 am, 11:15 am and 6:00 pm.
+The church has three Sunday Masses: 9:30 am, 11:15 am and 5:00 pm.
 St Thomas More Catholic Centre has one Sunday Mass at 5:00 pm on Saturday.